TonzaH4/VaultLock/README.md

 ## Features

-- Securely encrypt and decrypt files
+- Encrypt and decrypt files and all contents within directories securely.
 - Generates a unique AES key and IV for each file
 - Uses RSA for securely exchanging the AES key
 - HMAC for integrity verification